sav-che/TL-2/Authors/Bünger, Emil {std. Bünger}.md

-> [!cite] BHL link: this entry starts at [page 207](https://www.biodiversitylibrary.org/item/103861#page/217/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 207](https://www.biodiversitylibrary.org/page/33266514) of TL-2 Suppl.
 III.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Bünger, Emil (1861-?), German botanist, born at Neu-Ruppin, Mark Brandenburg, left the gymnasium of Neu-Ruppin 1882, studied at the University of Berlin 1882-1890, with e.g. Ascherson, Eichler and Schwendener, Dr. phil.
-1890, teacher at the Spandau Gymnasium. (*Bünger*).
+1890, teacher at the Spandau Gymnasium.
+**Abbreviated name**: *Bünger*

 #### Herbarium and types